 The PoA makes no use of public funding.
 Microsol has signed the “ODA Declaration form” as presented in Appendix 2.

 Whenever a VPA would include activities partially or totally financed through public funding, then an assertion within the VPA will mention that fact and will ensure that the ODA has not been received on the condition that the credits are transferred to the donor country of the assistance.

+For this purpose, each LPP signed an “ODA Declaration form” provided at the moment of inclusion of the project activity (as an Appendix of the corresponding VPA Passport).

 MANAGEMENT SYSTEM AND INCLUSION CRITERIA